feb-sofia/econometrics-2023/README.md

 ## Class notes

+You can find the compiled class notes here: https://feb-sofia.github.io/econometrics-2023.

 The class notes will be provided as `Rmd` files in this repository.
 You can also use the notes in the [2020 script](https://feb-uni-sofia.github.io/econometrics-script/index.html).